 - Aged 18 or over

 - Successfully completed secondary education.
 Subjects should include English, Mathematics and a Science subject and pass the CFS online aptitude test.

 - Proficient in the English Language (IELTS 5)

 - Class 1 Pilot Medical Certificate (see below)

 Prior to enrolling on the Modular ATPL training program, you must possess a valid Class 1 Medical Certificate.
 This can be obtained from the Civil Aviation Authority in your relevant country.

 - a general physical analysis.

 Assessment Skills and Aptitude Test

-We use specifically developed and validated methodologies and tools, including Computer based testing, Technical tests and Personality Profiling.
+We use specifically developed and validated methodologies and tools, including Computer-based testing, Technical tests and Personality Profiling.
 We also continually monitor your progress and will give regular assessment discussions as training progresses.

-If you are interested in joining our school and have any questions then please fill in our contact page or if you are in the UK then please come and visit us and one our staff will be very pleased to take you through all the courses and requirements in more detail.
+If you are interested in joining our school and have any questions then please fill in our contact page or if you are in the UK then please come and visit us and one of our staff will be very pleased to take you through all the courses and requirements in more detail.